 Will the retailer sue me?

 Unlikely- suing somebody for $150 is simply not worth the time or effort.
-The filing fee alone for Small Claims Court is $100.00 not even counting the service fees, attorney fees, and the time and effort required to send the loss prevention employee witness to the alleged crime.
-The other main barrier to suing a NC resident is the general difficulty in collection civil judgments due to the general prohibition on wage garnishment for most debts in NC.
+The filing fee alone for Small Claims Court is $100.00 not even counting the service fees, attorney fees, and the time and effort required to send the loss prevention employee witness to the alleged crime to court to testify.
+The other main barrier to suing a North Carolina resident is the general difficulty in collecting civil judgments due to the general prohibition on wage garnishment for most debts in NC.

 Is there any benefit to paying?